 6 curry leaves

-0.5 tspn smoked paprika (I love the addition of this, it is an act of genius!)
+0.5 tspn smoked paprika (optional, but I love the addition of this, it is an act of genius!)

 Firstly, we need to make a paste from the green chillies and ginger.
-Either chop them finely then use a mortar and pestle to render them into a rough paste, or through them into a processor with a small bowl attachment.
+Either chop them finely then use a mortar and pestle to render them into a rough paste, or use a spice grinder or food processor.

-Heat the ghee in a pan and add the and add the asafoetida, cumin and fenugreek.
+Heat the ghee in a pan and add the asafoetida, cumin and fenugreek.
 Add the curry leaves at the end and allow to sizzle for a moment or two.

 Add the chilli-ginger paste, stir, and then gradually add the yoghurt mixture, stirring as you add.
-Simmer and keep stirring for 10 minutes.
+Simmer on very low heat and keep stirring for 10 minutes.
 Remove it from the heat and add salt to taste.

 When the sizzle of the curry leaves dies down, pour the tadka over the yoghurt curry, sprinkle with the smoked paprika and with chopped green coriander.
 Serve and enjoy!